ioc32/cifu-archive/README.md

 * jpqs-NA-pasado lunes-Horace Silver (1928-2014).mp3

 ### Caveats
-For the sake of simplicity, the cleanup of temporary files (*.tmp) must be performed manually.
+* For the sake of simplicity, the cleanup of temporary files (*.tmp) must be performed manually.
-The script is idempotent in that it will not download files already on disk based on their filenames, no checksumming is performed
+* The script is idempotent in that it will not download files already on disk based on their filenames, no checksumming is performed
+* The script is not flushing podcasts to disk in chunks, it'll fit it all in RAM

 ### Acknowledgments
 * Juan Claudio "Cifu" Cifuentes (Paris, 1941 - Madrid, 2015).
 Love and respect.
 Rest in Peace.